 Remember when HTC announced a partnership with Under Armour for an Android application and future products?
 Well, this marriage has carried its first fruit, the HTC Grip.
 Or maybe it's called the HTC re grip.
 I don't know, because HTC's branding for this accessory is all over the place.

 Last year the buzzword at Mobile World Congress was "wearable."
 The fervor from that market trend still hasn't died down, but hot on its heels is "virtual reality."
 Despite a less than fantastic position in the smartphone space, HTC seems intent on expanding into virtual reality to compete with the likes of Microsoft, Google, Oculus Rift (and by extension, Facebook), and Samsung.
+Say hello to the HTC Vive... or possibly the Re Vive, depending on which HTC promo you go by.

 While the entirety of Huawei's presentation at Mobile World Congress was devoted to their intriguing new wearables, today is also the public debut of their new tablet/phablet, the MediaPad X2.
 The 7" device has an attractive metal construction, full HD screen, and all the connectivity you'd expect out of a high-end phone.

 If you measure the success of a product release by the element of surprise, Huawei might not score too well.
 We found official product videos for the new Huawei Watch yesterday, ahead of today's announcement.
+Huawei's TalkBand devices showed up in ads days ago and in their own wearables app yesterday.
+If you measure its success by how much attention and anticipation it generates, you might say that Huawei's new wearables have had a smashingly successful release, especially considering their absence from many Western markets until now.

 Ah, February: the time when mobile hardware leaks spring out of the ground like daisies.
 It looks like Thai gadget site MXPhone has gotten its hands on portions of the Mobile World Congress phone lineup from Lenovo weeks ahead of the event, giving us a tantalizing look at the company's hardware plans for the next several months.
+Of course, it's possible that at least some of the Vibe phones on display below will never leave China, and the chance of any of them coming to the US market is basically zero.